 All user data is protected by the Swiss Federal Data Protection Act (DPA) and the Swiss Federal Data Protection Ordinance (DPO) which offers some of the strongest privacy protection in the world for both individuals and corporations.
 As ProtonMail is outside of US and EU jurisdiction, only a court order from the Cantonal Court of Geneva or the Swiss Federal Supreme Court can compel us to release the extremely limited user information we have.

 We have invested heavily in owning and controlling our own server hardware at several locations within Switzerland so your data never goes to the cloud.
-Our primary datacenter is located under 1000 meters of granite rock in a heavily guarded bunker which can survive a nuclear attack.
+Our data centers are located at highly secure sites that require biometric access.
 This provides an extra layer of protection by ensuring your encrypted emails are not easily accessible to any third parties.
 On a system level, our servers utilize fully encrypted hard disks with multiple password layers so data security is preserved even if our hardware is seized.